AstarVienna/speXtra/docs/filters.rst

     filt.plot()

+All methods in ::class::`Spextrum` that require to provide a filter name, can be used in either way, using the full name or just a shortcut.

+For a full list of the filters available to ``spextra`` please visit the `SVO <http://svo2.cab.inta-csic.es/theory/fps/>`_

-Additionally below you can find the filter systems for prospective ELT instruments
+Additionally below you can find the filter systems for prospective ELT instruments and others not available at the SVO

 --------------------------------------------------------------------